 The Dietetics major leads to a Bachelor of Science degree.
 The program combines theory in the classroom with supervised practice in clinical dietetics, community nutrition, and food service sites off campus to prepare students to sit for the National Registration Examination for Dietetics and earn the credential of Registered Dietitian.
+In 2024, entrance into the profession will be at the Master’s level.
+A minimum of a Master’s degree must be earned to sit for the national examination.
 Dietitians assess nutritional needs, plan individualized dietary plans, provide counseling and evaluate nutritional care for individuals and groups.

 The course requirements listed below may also be used to satisfy the University’s General Education requirements.

 One 1000-level or higher course in either psychology or sociology.

 Competencies will be met through successful completion of program major courses.